Asian cuisine

-Ingredients common to many cultures in the East and Southeast regions of the continent include rice, ginger, garlic, sesame seeds, chilies, dried onions, soy, and tofu.
+Ingredients common to many cultures in East and Southeast Asia include rice, ginger, garlic, sesame seeds, chilis, dried onions, soy, and tofu.
 Stir frying, steaming, and deep frying are common cooking methods.

 While rice is common to most Asian cuisines, different varieties are popular in the various regions.
 Glutinous rice is ingrained in the culture, religious tradition and national identity of Laos.
 Basmati rice is popular in the Indian subcontinent, jasmine rice is often found across Southeast Asia, while long-grain rice is popular in China and short-grain in Japan and Korea.

 Curry is a common dish in South Asia, Southeast Asia, and East Asia.
-Curry dishes have their origins in the Indian subcontinent, with present-day Armenia mainly using a meat base, while those in India and Southeast Asia generally use vegetarian foundation.
+Curry dishes have their origins in the Indian subcontinent.
+Countries in Indochina typically use a coconut milk base in their curries; countries in Southwest Asia typically use a yogurt base.

-History
+Historical timeline

 A heavily influential aspect of Asian culture is the food, especially the various traditional ways of Asian cuisine and cooking.
 Although many Asian cultures often share the traditions of bringing the family or group together to socialize or have celebrations over a meal, the various cultures of Asia each developed their own individual ethnic cultural takes on food through the interaction of history, culture, and environment.
+Asian cuisine is often associated with multiculturalism with specific foods linked to many different cultures.

 Central Asian cuisine

-Most Central Asian nations have similar cuisines to each other as well as their neighbors, taking many features of the neighboring cuisines of Western and Eastern Asia, particularly Iran and Mongolia.
+Most Central Asian nations have similar cuisines to each other as well as their neighbors, taking many features of the neighboring cuisines of West and East Asia, particularly Iran and Mongolia.
 A dish known as "plov", or "osh", for example, is a widespread variation of pilaf.
 However, many of the same countries use horse meat and mutton as the most common meats, similar to beef.
 This is owing to Mongolian cuisine.
 In Kazakhstan and Kyrgyzstan, the cuisine has evolved to meet the needs of a nomad lifestyle.

 Kumis is a widespread drink among Turkic peoples, especially in Central Asia.

 Central Asia is also noted for being the birthplace of yogurt.
 Like kumis, it is widespread among Turkic peoples.

 East Asian cuisine

-East Asian cuisine includes Chinese, Japanese, Korean, Mongolian, Taiwanese, and Tibetan food.
+East Asian cuisine includes Chinese, Hong Kong, Japanese, Korean, Macanese, Mongolian, Taiwanese, and Tibetan food.
 Considering this is the most populated region of the world, it has many regional cuisines (especially in China).
 Examples of staple foods include rice, noodles, mung beans, soybeans, seafood (Japan has the highest per capita consumption of seafood), mutton (Mongolia), bok choy (Chinese cabbage), and tea.